PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:28:49
+Last updated: 2024-04-02 18:29:22
-Random Quote: Aim for the moon.
-If you miss, you may hit a star. - W. Clement Stone
+Random Quote: If you'll not settle for anything less than your best, you will be amazed at what you can accomplish in your lives. - Vince Lombardi